SPANDigital/presidium-template-design/content/_introduction/platforms.md

 author: author
 ---

-This article should describe how to use the design system for different platforms, such as:
+This article should describe the platforms supported by this design system, such as:

 * Web
 * iOS